-Unexpected expenses, such as health issues, substantial house repairs, or living expenses after you lose your work, might occur regardless of how well you plan.
-If you have a large payment due and insufficient funds in your emergency fund, you may be wondering:
+Unexpected expenses, such as medical bills, major home repairs, or living expenses if you lose your job, may occur regardless of how well you plan.
+If you have a large payment coming up and not enough money in your emergency fund, you may be wondering:

 Can you cash out a life insurance policy?

-The answer is dependent on the sort of insurance you have and its age.
+The answer depends on the type of life insurance you have and its age.
 Some life insurance policies, in addition to giving a death benefit, accumulate cash value, which you can receive at any time during your lifetime.

 You can access the accrued cash value in a variety of methods, including cash value withdrawals, policy loans, and surrendering the policy.
 Keep in mind that if you withdraw money from your insurance, your dependents may receive less or nothing at all when you die.